cawfree/supporting-material/2020-09-15-ReactGlobalSummit_ReactNativeWeb/README.md

     - The cool kids call this a `Quine`.

     - And all of this doesn't even touch upon the React renderer itself, whereby we can override and repurpose the fundamental mechanics of what it means to express computation using React, with a view to tackle whatever use case we can possibly imagine.
       - I mean, the outputs of our render methods don't necessarily even have to be graphics anymore.
-You could write to a file.
+You could just as easily write to a file.
       - Yet it still carries the guarantee and performance of the component life cycle.
       - So when you really step back and begin to think deeply about it, the level of expression and utility that React enables is truly amazing.